tobsch/mediaelement_rails/README.md

 #  MediaelementRails #

-This neat project brings the cool [MediaElement.js](http://mediaelementjs.com/) (HTML5/Flash/Silverlight video player) to the Rails asset pipeline.
+This neat project brings the cool [MediaElement.js](http://mediaelementjs.com/) (HTML5/Flash/Silverlight video player) to the Rails asset pipeline. __*NOTE:*__ This gem requires jquery, which shouldn't be an issue.

 ## All you have to do is: ##